owengombas/RakkitExamples/README.md

 _./db/users.ts_

 # Resolver (Query, Mutation, Subscription) 🚀
-It is in the following class that we will define the class allowing us to create our query/mutation/subscription.
-We will only need a simple CRUD and a subscription to be notified when a user is registered:
+It is in the following class that we will define our query/mutation/subscription.
+It will contain a simple CRUD and a subscription to be notified when a user is registered:
 ```typescript
 import {
   Resolve,